 Armond was a painter and graphic artist whose intricate silkscreen prints of urban and rural scenes were widely collected.
-Armond’s unique Original Serigraphs were created with hand cut and stenciled techniques that are a lost art with the advent of digital printing.
+Armond’s unique Original Serigraphs were created with hand-cut and stenciled techniques that are a lost art with the advent of digital printing.
 The serigraphs are unparalleled in technique and registration criteria.
-The artist was involved in all aspects of the printing which continue to attract to collectors who admire the unique craft involved.
+He was involved in all aspects of the production, which continue to attract collectors who admire the unique craft involved.

-Call or visit our local galleries in Laguna and Irvine for more information about procuring some of Fields’ quirky art work and other paintings for sale.
+Call or visit our local galleries in Laguna and Irvine to procure some of Fields’ quirky artwork and other paintings for sale.